Field Notes

 Why automation is critical when screening thousands of candidates

 Manual screening becomes mathematically impossible at scale.
-Here's the brutal reality: screening thousands of candidates by hand doesn't just waste time—it leads to inconsistent decisions, recruiter burnout, and missed top talent.
+Here’s the brutal reality: screening thousands of candidates by hand doesn’t just waste time.
+It leads to inconsistent decisions, recruiter burnout, and missed top talent.

 Automation delivers measurable benefits: